DataTalksClub/data-engineering-zoomcamp/cohorts/2024/06-streaming/homework.md

   .select("data.*")
 ```

 How does the record look after parsing?
-Copy the output
+Copy the output.

 ### Question 7: Most popular destination